Take the Dip

 You’ll feel nothing but warm and fuzzy inside after your jump knowing you have helped your fellow Haligonians while being part of this growing community event.

-Where: Registration will take place at St. Paul’s Parish Hall starting at 10am.
+Where: Registration will take place at St. Paul’s Parish Hall starting at 12 noon.
 The jump will take place at Government Wharf in Herring Cove

 - Please park your vehicles at the school on St. Pauls Avenue, just around the corner from St. Paul’s Church Hall.

-- Registration starts at 10:00 am (coffee and snacks available)
+- Registration starts at 12:Noon (coffee and snacks available)

 - We will collect all pledge sheets and funds raised for feed NS